 | V4-Flash experimentation | Datacenter workstation or single server class, not a 24 GB gaming GPU |

-| V4-Flash production | SGLang lists single-node serving on 4 GPUs for B200, GB300, or H200 platforms[9] |
+| V4-Flash production | SGLang lists single-node serving on 4 GPUs for B200, GB200, GB300, or H200 platforms[11] |

 | V4-Pro experimentation | Multi-GPU datacenter hardware with fast interconnect |

-| V4-Pro production | SGLang lists B200 8 GPU, GB300 4 GPU, or H200 16 GPU across 2 nodes[9] |
+| V4-Pro production | SGLang lists B200 8 GPU, GB200 8 GPU across 2 nodes, GB300 4 GPU, or H200 8 GPU for FP4 checkpoints / 16 GPU for converted FP8 checkpoints[11] |

 | V4-Pro with vLLM | vLLM lists B300 8 GPU, H200 8 GPU with context capped at 800K, or two GB200 NVL4 trays for 8 GPUs total[12] |

 The exact recipe depends on runtime, checkpoint layout, context length, and parallelism strategy.
 The important point is that V4-Flash is the realistic self-hosting candidate for many infrastructure teams.
-V4-Pro is a serious cluster deployment.
+V4-Pro is a cluster deployment.

 DeepSeek-V4-Flash is larger than Scout in total parameters but has only 13B active parameters.
 V4-Pro is in another storage class entirely.
 Its advantage isn't that it's easy to self-host.
-Its advantage is that it gives you open weights and frontier-adjacent agent results if you have the infrastructure to run it.
+Its advantage is that it gives you open weights and competitive agent results if you have the infrastructure to run it.

 For closed models, the comparison is different.
 You don't get a self-hosting plan.
 You get an API bill, rate limits, enterprise terms, and whatever context and caching behavior the vendor exposes.
 That's often the right tradeoff, especially for teams without inference engineers.
 But V4 gives larger teams another option.